-This section should describe any additional mitigation strategies not otherwise described herein that would improve the Plan and reduce impacts on the fishing community.
+This section should describe any additional mitigation strategies not otherwise described herein that would improve the Plan and reduce impacts on wildlife.
 In addition, describe how the EMP will be updated and refined based on additional information and stakeholder feedback.